D-Deck and the Main Stairway

 Formed in double panels which mirrored one another, the panels represented (ascending from A-Deck to Boat Deck): the sea floor, the waves, the ship, the strength of the wind, the birds, and the cosmos.
 The vestibules were mainly executed in olive wood in combination with rosewood and Vynide walls with anodized aluminum strips.
 Stair railings are of enameled steel with decorations in anodized aluminum.

-The original sliding walls on Upper-Promenade deck, separating tourist from first class during liner voyages.
-Picture Klaas Krijnen (2004)
+The original sliding walls in 2004 on Upper-Promenade Deck, meant to separate tourist from first class passengers during liner voyages.
+All sliding walls have been scrapped during refurbishment in 2006-2007.
+Picture Klaas Krijnen

 The scheme of the six glass artworks in the central staircase.
 From the book Boiuwnummer 300.